beetbox/beets/docs/plugins/importfeeds.rst

 ImportFeeds Plugin
 ==================

-The ``importfeeds`` plugin helps you keep track of newly imported music in your library.
+This plugin helps you keep track of newly imported music in your library.

 To use the ``importfeeds`` plugin, enable it in your configuration (see :ref:`using-plugins`).